How to keep your celebrations dog-friendly

 On the days you're having guests over, it's important to stick to your daily routine of mealtimes and exercise as much as possible.

-If you've kept to your normal routine, then chances are your dog will be nice and relaxed by the time they arrive.
-You can also help your dog to stay calm by giving them a distraction when your guests first arrive, like a long-lasting food release treat or a chew.
+If you've kept to your normal routine, your dog should be nice and relaxed by the time they arrive.
+You can also help them to stay calm by giving them a distraction when your guests first arrive.
+Something like a long-lasting food release treat or a chew could work well.

-If children are coming who aren't used to being around dogs (or your dog isn't used to children), have a chat with the family beforehand to make sure the children understand how to behave around dogs.
+If children are coming who aren't used to being around dogs, or your dog isn't used to children, have a chat with the family beforehand.
+Make sure the children understand how to behave around dogs.

-Top tip: Encourage children to be calm and not approach the dog when the dog is eating or sleeping.
+Top tip: Encourage children to be calm and not approach your dog when they’re eating or sleeping.
 And remember, never leave a child alone with a dog.
 Find out more about how to keep children safe around dogs.

-Make sure your dog has somewhere they go for peace and quiet with a bed and fresh water when the festivities get too much.
+Make sure your dog has somewhere they can go for peace and quiet when the festivities get too much.
+Somewhere with a bed and fresh water.

 Why not make them a doggy den at home, using items you'll find around the house?
-Your pup will soon return from their peaceful place when they're ready to be part of the fun again.
+Your pup can return from their peaceful place when they're ready to join the fun again.

-It's important to ensure you and your family members know how to read your dog’s body language so you can spot signs that they might need some space from the festivities.
+It's important to ensure you and your family members know how to read your dog’s body language.
+This will help you spot signs that they might need some space from the festivities.

 Steer clear of toxic foods

-Most of us like to indulge over the holidays – and so do our dogs.
-But it's important to make sure they stick to dog-friendly treats.
+Most of us like to indulge over the holidays.
+But it's important that our dogs stick to dog-friendly treats.

 • grapes, raisins or sultanas (and wine!)